Everything You Need to Know About the Short-Haired Australian Shepherd

 • Cancer: Unfortunately, cancer is one of the leading causes of death in dogs, and short-haired Australian Shepherds are no exception.
 They are prone to having different kinds of cancers, which are sometimes treatable.

-Knowing the common health issues that can affect your short-haired Australian Shepherd, you can be prepared to deal with them if they arise.
+Knowing the common health issues that can affect your short-haired Australian Shepherd is crucial.
+This way, you can be prepared to deal with them if they arise.

 Regular vet check-ups and a healthy lifestyle will go a long way in giving your dog a happy and longer life.